Bronson Taylor, Co-founder, Growth Hacker TV

 “You’re really looking at the entire startup,” says Bronson.
 “And when you have somebody that’s looking at marketing, looking at product, looking at engineering, and tying them all together in such a way to accelerate growth… amazing things can really happen.”

 Bronson then shared one of his favourite perks of being the co-founder of Growth Hacker TV: Listening to the interviews himself!

 “After every interview that I do,” he says, “I look at what they’ve said and apply parts of it to my business.
-But you just have to have analytics in place [to tell whether a certain method is working for you or not].
+But you just have to have analytics in place .
 Track everything.
 You never know what stats you’re going to need.”